What Does It Cost to Run a Clothes Dryer in California?

 Clothes Dryer cost vs U.S. average

-At the statewide average residential rate, running a clothes dryer in California costs more per month by $9.16 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a clothes dryer in California costs $10.75 more a month than it would at the U.S. average rate.

 How much electricity does a clothes dryer use?

 Dryers use high wattage for shorter periods, so cost depends more on frequency of loads than continuous runtime.
-In California, that energy is priced using the statewide residential average of 31.14 ¢/kWh, with a national benchmark of 17.57 ¢/kWh for comparison.
+California prices that energy at 35.25 ¢/kWh, against a 19.32 ¢/kWh national average.

 Clothes Dryer operating cost estimate in California